fierascu/blrParseSitemap/README.md

 ## Possible future improvements

-- More accurate translation and reduce translate bandwidth: Parse only the categories and use a dictionary to replace in products,
+More accurate translation and reduce translate bandwidth: Parse only the categories and use a dictionary to replace in products.
-- Use an external configuration file and if not found use default config.properties,
-- Add in configuration file which actions should be run.

 ## License